 Hands-on Gear Review

 The REI Quarter Dome 2 is a great all-around solution for any backpacker.
-REI has put a lot of thought into redesigning the Quarter Dome line to improve its weight and livability.
-The Quarter Dome now weighs almost 1.5 pounds less than the old T2 version, and has a larger interior.
-We love its almost vertical sidewalls that give it lots of head room, allow for sitting up without crouching, and its great ceiling stash pockets.
+REI has put a lot of thought into redesigning the Quarter Dome line to improve its weight and comfort.
+This contender now weighs almost 1.5 pounds less than the old T2 version, and has a larger interior.
+We love its almost vertical sidewalls that give it lots of headroom, allow for sitting up without crouching, and its great ceiling stash pockets.
 It is in the middle of the pack for its weight as well as its price.
-After the Tarptent Double Rainbow it is the lightest tent for its price at $299.
+After the Tarptent Double Rainbow, it is the lightest tent for its price at $299.

-We think the Quarter Dome is a great backpacking tent, but are concerned about its durability.
-We ripped the stuff sack after only a few trips of use.
+We think the Quarter Dome is a great backpacking tent, but are concerned about its durability, as we ripped the stuff sack after only a few trips.
 This sack is made from the same material as the fly, which leads us to believe the fly will be susceptible to ripping as well.

-The REI Quarter Dome 2 is an excellent all-around backpacking tent, and is a good compromise for someone looking for a lightweight, livable tent for under $300.
+The Quarter Dome 2 is an excellent all-around backpacking tent, and is a good compromise for someone looking for a lightweight, comfortable tent for under $300.

-We think it is more livable than both the Hilleberg Anjan 2 and the Hubba Hubba NX because of its vertical sidewalls so both people can sit up at the same time without crouching.
+We think it is more livable and comfortable than both the Hilleberg Anjan 2 and the Hubba Hubba NX because of its vertical sidewalls so both people can sit up at the same time without crouching.
 We like its large end pocket and two ceiling pockets to stash stuff like headlamps and sunglasses.
 The vestibules are relatively roomy and can fit a medium sized backpack and some shoes, but its walls start high off the ground and rain may be able to get into the vestibule during a windy storm.
-The Quarter Dome feels very well ventilated and airy, and much less claustrophobic than the similarly sized Kelty Grand Mesa 2.
-A small but annoying detail we noticed is that the doors hang in your face when you are trying to get your shoes on or off unless you take the time to tie them back each time.
+The Quarter Dome feels very well ventilated and airy, and much less claustrophobic than the slightly smaller sized Mountain Hardwear Ghost UL 2.
+A small but annoying detail we noticed is that the doors hang in your face when you are trying to get your shoes on or off, unless you take the time to tie them back each time.

 REI's hubbed pole design seems like it is sturdy and would hold up well to strong winds.
-Similar to the Hubba Hubba, we noticed a bit of squeaking in the wind when the fly was taught against the poles.
+As with the MSR Hubba Hubba, we noticed a bit of squeaking in the wind when the fly was taught against the poles.
 Even though the Quarter Dome is well ventilated, it also has high nylon panels that will help protect the inside of the tent from splash-back and spindrift.